 - Employer's action for breach of non-compete clause against former employee

-- Age discrimination action in violation of FEHA
+- Age discrimination action in violation of Fair Employment and Housing Act (FEHA)

 - Group action by insurance company employees for breach of employment contracts regarding payment of commissions